KBMT: History

 KBMT shut down its analog signal, over VHF channel 12, on June 12, 2009, the official date on which full-power television stations in the United States transitioned from analog to digital broadcasts under federal mandate.
 The station's digital signal relocated from its pre-transition UHF channel 50 to VHF channel 12 for post-transition operations.

 Texas Telecasting, Inc. sold the station to London Broadcasting in August 2009.
 That channel was dropped in early 2013 in favor of MundoFox (now MundoMax).
 Due to a realignment, four digital channels are carried on the main 12 signal while the other two (12.5 and 12.6) are carried via the low-power stations, KBMT-LD on 43 SW of Beaumont and K36ID-D on 36 in Orange.
 In Jasper, KVHP-LD on 34 and in Warren, K27JJ-D on 27 carries the main RF12 signal with ABC, NBC, COZI and MeTV.

 In May 2010, London Broadcasting revealed that the company was developing a state network, MYTX, using subchannels like KUIL's .2 (now KBMT-LD2) operated by KBMT.
 MYTX would share Texas news and sports and productions from 41 Entertainment, which is owned by London.

 On May 14, 2014, Gannett announced its intent to purchase KBMT and five other stations from London Broadcasting.
 The sale was completed on July 8.
 By the middle of September 2014, Gannett had also purchased the four low-power digital signals mentioned above.
 On June 29, 2015, the Gannett Company split in two, with one side specializing in print media and the other side specializing in broadcast and digital media.
 KBMT and the low-power digital signals were retained by the latter company, named Tegna.

+Nexstar Media Group acquired Tegna in a deal announced in August 2025 and completed on March 19, 2026.